 With only the company of the recently departed and an ailing widow who expresses cryptic reservations as to the man’s ability to carry out the task, he soon finds himself exposed to a terrifying haunting within the claustrophobic confines of a home that has become host to a dybbuk, a malevolent entity…

-After cancelled theatrical releases due to the ongoing pandemic, IFC Midnight will release The Vigil in the US on February 21st 2021.
+After cancelled theatrical releases due to the ongoing pandemic, IFC Midnight released The Vigil in the USA on February 26th 2021.

 Reviews [click links to read more]: